Building an evening routine for kids of different ages

 7. You get to check in with each child separately, which really helps if you've been apart all day.
 You have more chance of hearing what's bothering them.
 And you get that essential one-on one time with your older child, which keeps you connected at that difficult moment when he's heading into the tween years -- and peer issues can crowd out his relationship with you, even though he desperately needs to stay anchored to you.

 8. Bedtime routines that center around baths and reading calm kids and allow them to fall asleep faster so they don't toss and turn.
-(Many kids say they aren't tired when they are actually overly wound-up.)
+(Many kids say they aren't tired when they are actually restless because they are overly wound-up.)
 A bedtime routine that allows a child to stay up longer because he is reading creates the habit of reading.
 If a computer is nearby, most kids won't read.
 But computers and TV suppress melatonin, the sleep hormone, so kids should definitely not use them in the hour before bed.
-Reading relaxes kids, allows melatonin to flood their bodies (make sure their lights are not too bright), and is an easy way to raise kids' IQs and school grades.
+Reading relaxes kids, allows melatonin to flood their bodies (make sure their lights are not too bright), and is an easy way to support their developing intellect.

 Give your new routine a couple of months to get established.
 Then you'll be ready to tackle mornings, so everyone gets out the door peacefully.
 You'll